dangoslen/dangoslen-me-site/content/blog/know-your-audience.md

 If you can communicate complicated succinctly and clearer, you will be ahead of the curve.
 Adding more words to clear up a confusing paragraph will not help; it will only increase the confusion.

 I'm not saying send memos or write RFCs that don't have meaningful details or evidence to support your ideas.
 But you should remove any and every non-essential word that you can.
 You should use the same terms throughout your communication for your ideas vs. redefining them in subtly different ways.
-You should make sure the high-level goals are clear and the details put into appriopriate sections for those that case.
+You should make sure the high-level goals are clear and the details put into appropriate sections for those that case.

 Being good at communicating in this way is learning the art of editing.
 You write your heart out, then remove the cruft and cobwebs, considering how to benefit your audience with each word.